Technical progress is the progress of society, he believed. Social progress: concept, criteria

 ● level of cultural development

-● a sense of life satisfaction
+● feeling of satisfaction with life

-● degree of observance of human rights
+● degree of respect for human rights

-● attitude to nature
+● attitude towards nature